azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 You will notice we have more process.envs to handle, these will need to be added to dev.env file and the Azure portal, in the bot application settings (where the storage key was set) - for ease keep that blade open until all of the keys are entered.

-Add the following to the dev.env file:
+Add the following to the dev.env file taking and swapping in the &lt; values &gt; where indicated:

 ```
-process.env.QnAKnowledgebaseId='';
+process.env.QnAKnowledgebaseId='<QnAKnowledgebaseId>';
-process.env.QnASubscriptionKey='';
+process.env.QnASubscriptionKey='<QnASubscriptionKey>';
 ```

 To get the keys open the qnamaker.ai, select the service created for this application (if you missed it, create one now) and go to settings, take the following from the URL.